akalongman/ubuntu-configuration/README.md

 ## Fix Gnome Lockscreen
-In terminal make sure this is false, then try your hotkey `ctrl+alt+l` or if you set it like min `super+l` in the settings:
+In terminal make sure this is false, then try your hotkey `ctrl+alt+l` or if you set it like `super+l` in the settings:

     gsettings set org.gnome.desktop.lockdown disable-lock-screen 'false'

-## My Gnome Extensions
+## Gnome Extensions
 You need to use **Firefox** or **IceWeasle** at https://extensions.gnome.org/ to toggle these items.
 I suggest creating an account so you have a record.

 - **Must Have Extensions**
 - [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) :star::star::star::star::star: